 Community name is used as the password for authenticating if the requesting network management unit belongs to the same community group.
 If they don't have the same community name, they don't belong to the same group.
-Hence, the requesting network management unit cannot access the device with a different community name via SNMP protocol; If they both have the same community name, they can talk to each other.
+Hence, the requesting network management unit cannot access a device with a different community name via SNMP protocol;

+If they both have the same community name, they can talk each other.

-The community name is user-definable with a maximum length of 15 characters and is case sensitive.
+Community name is user-definable with a maximum length of 15 characters and is case sensitive.
 No blank spaces are permitted in the community name string.
-Any printable character is allowable.
+Any printable character is allowed.

 The community name for each function works independently.
 Each function has its own community name.
-For example, the community name for GET only works for the GET function and can't be applied to other functions such as SET and Trap.
+The community name for GET only works for the GET function and can't be applied to other function such as SET and Trap.